Elevate Recovery

 "*" indicates required fields

 Because of Ativan’s calming and tranquilizing effects, it has a potential for abuse and addiction.
-The DEA has classified lorazepam as a Schedule IV Controlled Substance, indicating medicinal uses but risk for abuse and dependence.
+The DEA has classified lorazepam as a Schedule IV Controlled Substance, indicating medicinal uses but risk for substance abuse and dependence.

 Understanding the Effects of Ativan and How Long They Last

-Common effects of taking Ativan include:
+Common effects of Ativan use include:

 • Drowsiness